oliveira-andre-unilu/Extractional_Documentation/docs/Peppol/Introduction.md

 and save all the informations in each item specified in your document to use it for further features in the system.

-## Features enabled with Peppol compliant documents
+## Features enabled with Peppol compliant Documents

 Having Peppol-compliant documents in the system allows for a handful number of features.
 These features will include: